jonsamwell/angular-module-management/README.md

 });
 ```

+##Install the module

+bower install --save-dev "git://github.com/jonsamwell/angular-module-management.git#master"

 Let me know if you need anymore info!
 I doubt anyone is going to use this anyway so this is more for my reference in
 6 months!

+This is still work in progess